 Amakdedori Creek flows southeast for 10 miles (16 km) from the Aleutian Range to Kamishak Bay, about 26 miles (42 km) southwest of Augustine Island, and 95 miles (153 km) southwest of Homer, Alaska.
-The creek was named after an Alaska Native village, located here in 1923, by members of a U.S. Geological Survey team led by R.H.
-Sargent.
+The creek was named after a historical Alaska Native village called Amakdedori at the mouth of the creek that in 1905 consisted of two families occupying separate cabins.
+Amakdedori was also used as a seasonal camp by Lake Iliamna villagers who hunted beluga whales and gathered shellfish.
+An ancient portage trail connected Amakdedori with Lake Iliamna and was used as a trade route between coastal and interior bands of Yup’ik, Alutiiq, and Sugpiak.

 The Pebble Mine is a proposed project to extract copper-gold molybdenum porphyry ore (Pebble Deposit) from an open pit mine about 56 miles (90 km) northwest of the mouth of Amakdedori Creek.
 The project is currently under federal environmental review by the U.S. Army Corps of Engineers.
 As part of this task, the location for a port facility will be selected to move materials to and from the mine.
 One option is to build the port at the mouth of Amakdedori Creek, a dynamic stretch of coast known for its volatile weather and ocean conditions.